Choosing a Physician

 Your Primary Care Physician (PCP) sees you for everyday health, wellness, and illnesses.
 This is your “regular” or “family” doctor who usually specializes in Internal Medicine, Family Medicine, Pediatrics, or General Practice.
 Your Primary Care Physician understands the “big picture” of your health and takes care of or coordinates any kind of healthcare services you may need, including:

 - Referring you to a special clinical program that might help you

 - Referring you to a Care Manager to help you stay healthy

 - Giving you a flu shot and other preventive screenings

 - Referrals to a specialist

 A Specialist is a doctor who, as the name implies, specializes in a particular type of medicine.
-Gynecologists specialize in diseases of the female reproductive organs (uterus, cervix and ovaries) and provide annual well-women exams.
-Urologists specialize in disorders of the urinary track and treat disorders of the male reproductive organs.
+Gynecologists specialize in diseases of the female reproductive organs (uterus, cervix, and ovaries) and provide annual well-women exams.
+Urologists specialize in disorders of the urinary tract and treat disorders of the male reproductive organs.